 While the focus of explainer videos production is more on passing the desired information and explaining technical and complex procedures easily, it doesn’t mean you’ll be distracting your viewers with the background music.
 The sound effects and music is not going to take the message away from your explainer, it’s just going to enhance it and turn it more watchable and share-able.

 Even if your video doesn’t require a background score, it must include some sound effects or else it would be not so good an experience for those who choose to watch it.
-Just like we did in this video we made for Coupon Cactus.

 To get the answer, think about your customers and their demographics.
 If your product is targeting young kids and students, go for a peppy and upbeat sound and if it’s meant for busy professionals, choose a subtle and a little formal tone to go with the theme of the video.
 If you are promoting a health care service, a softer tone would be better and if it promotes mobile apps and useful websites, a stylish and swift tune should be given priority to.
 Whatever the target audience be, just don’t deprive them of music in your video and you won’t regret your decision.